ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## Data Classes

-Data classes,
-introduced in Python 3.7,
+TODO: It seems like I have a lot of Pycon presentation material that can go here.

+Data classes were introduced in Python 3.7 to provide a structured, concise way to define data-holding objects.
-significantly streamline the process of creating types by generating essential methods automatically.
+They streamline the process of creating types by generating essential methods automatically.
-They provide a structured, concise way to define data-holding objects:

 ```python
 # messenger.py